threecolts/scanzy-barcodescanner-sample-xamarin/README.md

 ### iOS

-First, set the license.
-It's better to do it in your app's startup, but it's fine to call this function every single time a barcode is scanned.
+First, It's better to activate the SDK in your app's startup, although it's fine to call this function every single time a barcode is scanned. set the license you obtained from [Scanzy](https://scanzy.com) for free trial.

 ```csharp